-The Board of Directors is responsible for approving admission to the CIIDRC Panel.
+The Vancouver International Arbitration Centre (“VanIAC”) Board of Directors is responsible for approving admission to the CIIDRC Panel.

 Panel applicants must meet or exceed the following requirements:

-- Possess a law degree, and have a minimum of 5 years’ experience in dispute resolution in the intellectual property law, trademark law, and related issues.
+- Possess a law degree, with expertise in intellectual property law, trademark law, and related issues.

-- Demonstrate competency to initiate, carry out, and complete an engagement as a panelist or in a similar decision-making process.
+- Competency to initiate, carry out, and complete an engagement as a panelist.

-- Required to have evaluated evidence in accordance with applicable rules, including the ability to assess conflicting points of view, evaluate the validity of arguments presented, determine the decision.
+- Ability to evaluate evidence in accordance with applicable rules, including the ability to assess conflicting points of view, evaluate the validity of arguments presented, and determine the decision.

 - Knowledge of the UDRP, the UDRP Rules and CIIDRC’s Supplemental Rules, knowledge of previous UDRP decisions.

-- and/or knowledge of the CDRP and the CDRP Rules, knowledge of previous CDRP decisions.
+- Knowledge of the CDRP and the CDRP Rules, knowledge of previous CDRP decisions.

 - Conduct himself or herself freely from bias and prejudice.